mariaalfaroc/late-fusion-music-transcription/README.md

 To replicate our experiments, you will first need to meet certain requirements specified in the [`Dockerfile`](Dockerfile).
 Alternatively, you can set up a virtual environment if preferred.
 Once you have prepared your environment (either a Docker container or a virtual environment) and followed the steps in the [dataset](#dataset) section, you are ready to begin.
 Follow this recipe to replicate our experiments:

-> **Important note: To execute the following code, both Java and FluidSynth must be installed.**
+> **Important note: To execute the following code, both Java, FluidSynth and Kaldi must be installed.**

 ```bash
 $ cd dataset